-The propane tank will be located ~100 feet to the northeast of the structure.
-Utilities for the property will be buried from a pole located to the northeast of the structure.
-The septic field will be located ~40 to the east of the structure.
-A well will be located ~40 feet to the northwest of the structure.
+The propane tank will be located ~60 feet to the west of the structure.
+Utilities will be buried from a pole located ~150 feet from the structure.
+The septic field will be located approximately 30 feet to the northwest residence.
+A well will be located approximately 120 feet to the southwest of the structure.
 Propane tanks above ground must not have anything combustible around them (such as firewood, or wooden fencing) or above them (such as overhanging tree limbs).
 Slash pile and wood piles should be at least 30 feet from the tank.
 Maintain a 10-foot vegetation free zone around the propane tank.